 Benefits of Getting a COVID-19 Vaccine | CDC

-we won’t know how long immunity lasts until we have a vaccine that is released and observed long-term.
+Unfortunately, we won’t know how long immunity lasts until we have a vaccine that is released and observed long-term.
 We will continue to update our information as new data is released.

 COVID-19 Vaccination FAQ | CDC

-For individuals who currently have COVID-19:
+If you currently have COVID-19:

-For individuals who have recovered from COVID-19:
+If you've recovered from COVID-19:

 Mrna Vaccine Clinical Considerations | CDC